Saf-One/Notes/README.md

 ## Overview

 This repository contains structured study notes on various technical topics, organized in a hierarchical system with consistent formatting and navigation.
-The first topic covered is the Java Collections Framework.
+The notes cover programming frameworks, libraries, and concepts.

 ## Features